-With the ability to cut holes up to 8 feet in diameter at any depth, the potential savings in both concrete-breaking time and the cost of concrete removal can be immense.
+The ability to cut holes up to 8 feet in diameter at any depth.

 North American Nuclear Facility Case Study